tja72/IRL_unitreeA1/README.md

 # IRL_unitreeA1
-Bachelor thesis about inverse reinforcement learning on the unitree A1 with mujoco
+Bachelor thesis about inverse reinforcement learning on the unitree A1 with mujoco and mushroom-rl